OpenAccept/openaccept-metadata/README.md

 | sources | Array of data sources | No | Where data can be acquired in bulk.
 For instance, someone's blog that keeps track of acceptance rates over the past few years. |

 > [!NOTE]
-> - [1]: Data source is optional.
-However, we strongly recommend including the data source for each entry.
-If it's a picture, please upload to image hosting services such as [Imgur](https://imgur.com/), and [Imgchr](https://imgchr.com/).
+> - [1]: We strongly suggest including the data source for each entry.
+If it's a photo taken on-site, please upload to image hosting services such as [Imgur](https://imgur.com/), and [Imgchr](https://imgchr.com/).
 > - [2]: Only required when there is a secondary track.